-You test it!
+That’s right; you test it!

 While you could do this over a longer period of time by making changes and measuring the results, other variables could come into play.
 If you don’t want to wait too long for results, you can leverage PPC to test these title tags and meta descriptions.

 Even if you’re not running a PPC campaign as a business, it’s worth loading in a budget and setting up ads for a set of pages to test different titles and descriptions.
 You’re not going to get like-for-like title tags and meta descriptions with ads due to the way ad headlines and descriptions are structured, but you’ll get some powerful data around key phrases and headings, as an example.